recent reading : early august 2025

 Another green world by Henry Wessells

-Zagava Books will be publishing Another Green World, a collection of short fiction much expanded from the 2003 work with the same title, and containing several previously unpublished stories.
+Zagava Books will be publishing Another Green World, a collection of short fiction expanded from the 2003 work with the same title and adding two previously uncollected stories.
 The book will be available in two states, a narrow format paperback and a numbered hardcover.
-Another Green World goes to press in January 2025 and can be pre-ordered here :
+Another Green World is in production for late spring 2025 and can be pre-ordered here :

 https://zagava.de/shop/another-green-world

-The working table of contents includes the following stories :
+The table of contents includes the following stories :

 1. From This Swamp (1,800 words)